ProtoDigitalUK/lucid_primitives/packages/speculate/README.md

 # Lucid Speculate

-A streamlined library designed to enhance anchor elements to support prefetching and prerendering.
-By default this uses the new experimental [Speculation Rules](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/speculationrules) API, but falls back to `<link rel="prefetch">` when not supported.
+A simple library designed to enhance anchor elements by adding support for prefetching and prerendering.
+By default this uses the new experimental [Speculation Rules](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/speculationrules) API, but falls back to `<link rel="prefetch">` or `fetch` when not supported.
 Additionally, the library features a `PrefetchData` class, enabling asynchronous data fetching based on user interactions with specified targets.

 ## Features

-- Prefetch or PreRender documents using Speculation Rules or `<link rel="prefetch">` as a fallback
+- Prefetch or prerender documents using Speculation Rules, `<link rel="prefetch">` or `fetch` as a fallback.
-- Supports `visible`, `immediate`, `eager`, `moderate` and `conservative` triggers
+- Support for `visible`, `immediate`, `eager`, `moderate` and `conservative` triggers.
-- Prefetch data on use intent (hover, touch, focus)
+- PrefetchData class for asynchronous data fetching based on user intent.

 ## Getting Started